STUDY JAPANESE ONLINE WITH NATIVES HERE

 Go to the library.

-Note the pattern, “に行く / Ni iku” repeating itself, and just add some information that makes sense by linking to it.
-With consumption and exposure to different patterns of language structures, you become able to infer the meaning of sentences by knowing different structures.
-That's why you can't study just by isolated words.
+Note the pattern "に行く / Ni iku" repeating, and simply adding information that makes sense connected to it.
+With the consumption and exposure to various patterns of the language structures, you become capable of inferring the meaning of sentences by knowing several structures.
+That’s why it isn’t possible to study only isolated words.

 In other words, you will overcome your reading difficulties, knowing the meaning of different structures and vocabularies.
 Vocabulary and grammar you will acquire through study, that is, by taking notes, typing, saving for review, but reading should never be left out, even with low comprehension.